numenta/NAB/README.md

 - APB - Anomalous Period Begins
 - APE - Anomalous Period Ends
 - TPB - Transition Period Begins
-  - If a new, stable pattern looks like is being established the first two hours will be labeled AMBIGUOUS
+  - If a new, stable pattern looks like is being established the first two hours will be labeled ambiguous.
-    - However if the stable pattern is one we have seen before it will be labeled NORMAL.
+    - However if the stable pattern is one we have seen before it will be labeled non-anomalous.
 - TPE - Transition Period Ends

 #### Scoring Rules